 Step 6: Edit and combine your list

 Keyword research is a fundamental part of any campaign, if not the most important part.
-Without the right keywords, you will probably not generate the traffic needed to successfully monetise your website.
+Without the right keywords, you will probably not generate the traffic needed to successfully monetize your website.

 Using the right keyword research tool is imperative; follow my above number one recommendation and you are guaranteed high rankings.